makovstanislav/blog/posts/2022-04-02-context-functions.md

 }
 ```

-However, if we type a method as `SRProgram`, the compiler understands that the context parameter is expected at the call site (not the definition site), and the error goes away:
+However, if we type a method as `SRProgram`, the compiler understands that the contextual parameter is expected at the call site (not the definition site), and the error goes away:

 ```scala
 def liftOff(): SRProgram =